Aprasia parapulchella (Pink-tailed Worm-lizard)

 SVL: 150mm.
 Total length: 240mm

 Pink-tailed Worm-lizard one of thirteen species of worm-lizard (Aprasia) which burrow underground.
-It has a dark brown head and nape gradually merges with the pale grey or grey-brown body.
+It has a dark brown head and nape which gradually merges with the pale grey or grey-brown body.
 The end half of its tail is pinkish/reddish-brown, and the longitudinal dark bar within each dorsal scale gives the impression of lines of dots along the body and tail.
 It is whitish below, with a rounded blunt snout, and its tail is nearly as long as its body.

 Distribution: Found in natural temperate grassland and woodland sites which have good rock cover and have remained undisturbed.